Azure-Samples/streaming-at-scale/eventhubs-streamanalytics-azuresql/README.md

 - `rawdata`
 - `rawdata_cs`

 The `rawdata_cs` table is then one using a clustered column-store index.
-Both tables also have a non-clustred primary key on the eventId column.
+Both tables also have a non-clustered primary key on the eventId column.
 Set the `SQL_TABLE_KIND` variable to `rowstore` or `columnstore` to run the solution against the table you are interested in testing.

+Be aware that database log backup happens every 10 minutes circa, as described here: [Automated backups](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-automated-backups#how-often-do-backups-happen).
+This means that additional IO overhead needs to be taken into account, which is proportional to the amount of ingested rows.
+That's why to move from 5000 msgs/sec to 10000 msgs/sec a bump from S7 to P6 is needed.
+The Premium level provides much more IOs which is needed to allow backup to happen without impacting performances.

 ## Additional References